Jacob-J-Thomas/IntelligenceHub/README.md

 - Consolidate system tool strings in an appsettings section

 Refactoring Items (Descending Priority):
+- Move user property out of ProfileModifiers in CompletionRequest DTO (Pretty sure this is a duplicated item in the readme for this)
 - validation handler
-- error messaging handler
+- exception handler
 - Add logic to switch to fallback resources during service outages (More than likely should be possible by setting polly settings)
 - support for alternative AI APIs (just groq.com to start)
 - Remove camelcasecontract resolver and add JsonPropertyName for ALL properties instead